matrix-org/synapse/README.rst

 different.
 See `the spec`__ for more information on key management.)

 .. __: `key_management`_
 The default configuration exposes two HTTP ports: 8008 and 8448.
 Port 8008 is configured without TLS; it should be behind a reverse proxy for TLS/SSL termination on port 443 which in turn should be used for clients.
-Port 8448 is configured to use TLS with a self-signed certificate.
-If you would like to do initial test with a client without having to setup a reverse proxy, you can temporarly use another certificate.
-(Note that a self-signed certificate is fine for `Federation`_).
+Port 8448 is configured to use TLS for `Federation`_ with a self-signed or verified certificate, but please be aware that a valid certificate will be required in Synapse v1.0.

+If you would like to do initial testing with a client without having to setup a reverse proxy, you can temporarly use another certificate.
 You can do so by changing ``tls_certificate_path`` and ``tls_private_key_path`` in ``homeserver.yaml``; alternatively, you can use a reverse-proxy, but be sure to read `Using a reverse proxy with Synapse`_ when doing so.
 Apart from port 8448 using TLS, both ports are the same in the default configuration.

 ACME setup
 ----------

-Synapse requires valid TLS certificates for communication between servers (port ``8448`` by default) in addition to those that are client-facing (port ``443``).
-Synapse **will provision server-to-server certificates automatically for you for free** through `Let's Encrypt
+Synapse v1.0 requires valid TLS certificates for communication between servers (port ``8448`` by default) in addition to those that are client-facing (port ``443``).
+Synapse v0.99.0+ **will provision server-to-server certificates automatically for you for free** through `Let's Encrypt
 <https://letsencrypt.org/>`_ if you tell it to.